avilix/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/docs/Domemaster3D Readme.txt

 -The "DomeAFL_WxH" tool creates a standard 2D domeAFL_WxH node + camera
 -The "Color Material" tool creates a mia_material based mental ray shading network with support for color file textures.
 -The "Color + Bump Material" tool creates a mia_material based mental ray shading network with support for color and bump file textures.
+-The "Galaxy" tool runs the Galaxy Creator tool that creates dynamic particle based galaxies.

 -----------------------------------------------------------------------

 Version History
 ---------------

+Version 1.3.3
+Released May  22, 2013

+Created the new Galaxies Creator user interface for Martin Watt's classic galaxies.mel script.

+Updated the DomeRamp tool so the default ramp style is applied if the tool is run multiple times

 Version 1.3.2
 Released  April 16, 2013